popcorncolonel/comp116-ebailey/forensics/README.md

 We found this information by perusing the standard Linux application directories in Autopsy.

 *Is there a root password?
 If so, what is it?*
-Yes - the root password is ‚Äúprincess‚Äù.
-We found this by using John the Ripper‚Äôs wordlist on /etc/passwd and /etc/shadow after combining them via unshadow
+Yes - the root password is ìprincessî.
+We found this by using John the Ripperís wordlist on /etc/passwd and /etc/shadow after combining them via unshadow

 *Are there any additional user accounts on the system?
 If so, what are their passwords?*